-Each task in a subsystem must have some method of encoding the importance function within it so that the server can choose the most important task to serve.
+In general, each message in a subsystem must have some method of encoding the importance function within it so that the communications subsystem can choose the most important message to serve.
 As the system parameters change, the value of the importance function changes to respond to the new environment.
-The server can evaluate the importance function as it needs to know a task's importance value; ideally this evaluation would be done infinitely often with no cost so that the instant one task becomes the most important task over the previously most important task, the server can preempt the old task and serve the new one.
+The communications subsystem can evaluate the importance function as it needs to know a message's importance value; ideally this evaluation would be done infinitely often with no cost so that the instant one message becomes the most important message over the previously most important message, the communications subsystem can preempt the old message and serve the new one.

-Admittedly, this scheme is unrealistic for any subsystem.
-It is nonetheless the place to start since the assumptions which are made about the system can be relaxed later.
-This scenario represents the best that can happen because the system is in essence being driven by an oracle which can properly assign importance functions to each task and thus determine how the server can be most responsive to the system's overall goal.
+Admittedly, this scheme is unrealistic for any subsystem, particularly the communications subsystem.
+It is nonetheless the place to start since the assumptions which are made about the communications subsystem can be relaxed later.
+This scenario represents the best that can happen because the system is in essence being driven by an oracle which can properly assign importance functions to each message and thus determine how the communications subsystem can be most responsive to the system's overall goal.

-First and foremost among the difficulties with the abstraction of importance is how to assign importance functions that will accurately describe a task's importance during its lifetime.
-In order to do this the system designer must know a priori what other tasks are possible at every moment during the task's lifetime, what their importance functions may be, and furthermore must ensure that some task does not preempt a task which is really more important or is not preempted by a task which is really less important due to an improperly assigned importance function.
+First and foremost among the difficulties with the abstraction of importance is how the applications can assign importance functions that will accurately describe a message's importance during its lifetime.
+In order to do this the system designer must know a priori what other messages are possible at every moment during the message's lifetime, what their importance functions may be, and furthermore must ensure that some message does not preempt a message which is really more important or is not preempted by a message which is really less important due to an improperly assigned importance function.